The Rise of Artificial Intelligence in Medical Transcription

 - Reductions in clinical efficiency and productivity reported by physicians

 However, dictation-transcription tools fall short of solving the documentation problem, as they simply replace the task of typing with the tasks of dictation and editing.
-According to Dr. BV Chandramouli, a cardiologist based in the San Francisco Bay Area, “I found myself spending just as much time on documentation – summarizing sessions or dictating notes.”
-Rather than alleviating doctors from the burden of note-taking, dictation-transcription tools create more work in its place.
+Rather than alleviating clinicians from the burden of note-taking, dictation-transcription tools create more work in its place.

-Another way that physicians have historically solved for growing administrative demands is to deploy their students, mid-levels, and residents to manage clinical documentation.
+Another way that clinicians have historically solved for growing administrative demands is to deploy their students, mid-levels, and residents to manage clinical documentation.
 This practice has given rise to today’s medical scribe industry.

 Medical scribes offer much more comprehensive documentation support than dictation -transcription tools as they manage both note-taking during an appointment AND summarization & coding of the relevant information into the appropriate EHR fields.

-The medical scribing industry is one of the fastest growing sectors in healthcare, thanks to the tremendous improvements it’s brought to physician productivity and efficiency.
-Despite these benefits, medical scribes are cost-prohibitive for many practices given the upfront cost of $4,000/month per doctor, as well as additional costs related to training, scheduling, and turnover of scribes.
+The medical scribing industry is one of the fastest growing sectors in healthcare, thanks to the tremendous improvements it’s brought to clinician productivity and efficiency.
+Despite these benefits, medical scribes are cost-prohibitive for many practices given the upfront cost of $4,000/month per clinician, as well as additional costs related to training, scheduling, and turnover of scribes.

 Get the Free eBook: The Complete Guide to Medical Documentation Solutions